 Do not add Delete actions.
 Deleting data automatically can let users accidentally delete data they didn’t intend to delete.
 Instead, offer less permanent actions such as options to deactivate, unsubscribe, or tag a user in a certain way (where users could then easily delete those items from inside your app).

 Only add Update actions for clear use cases.
 Updating items with detailed fields such as contact details are easy, as users can simply add the updated data via Zapier.
 Updating a longer, single item such as a note or document is harder or impossible to implement, and thus should not be used in a Zapier integration.
 Update actions should be separate from create actions.

-Actions may create multiple items if needed, using the same data, though you will likely need to customize the API call code to create both items at once.
+Actions may create multiple items if needed, using the same data, though you will likely need to customize the API call code to create multiple items at once.
 Only do this for linked items, such as if an app stores customers and customer addresses separately.
-If the multiple objects that need to be created are top-level, complex objects in your app, they should be separate actions within Zapier.
+If the multiple items that need to be created are top-level, complex items in your app, they should be separate actions within Zapier.
 You can then link the two with a drop-down menu in the action to select the paired item, add a search action for users to find the specific item they need, and then let them match the items with the Use a Custom Value option in Zapier.